Injuries: All Ages

 If they do have that info, they are not sharing it.
 So we are reduced to reporting rumor and speculation on this

-see the Open PR estimate below.
-The bulk of those would be mass merchant sales, rather than the helmets sold in bike
+The bulk of helmets sold would be mass merchant sales, rather than the helmets sold in bike

 shops.
 The 4,800 bike shops in the US market were rumored to sell about 700,000 helmets in the May-June-July quarter of